Donegal Intermediate Hurling Championship

 The Donegal Intermediate Hurling Championship (abbreviated to the Donegal IHC) is an annual hurling competition organised by the Donegal County Board of the Gaelic Athletic Association since 2022 for the second tier hurling teams in County Donegal in Ireland.

 In its current format, the Donegal Intermediate Championship features the four teams who don't qualify for the second stage of the Donegal SHC.
 These four teams play each other in a round-robin system.
 The top two teams in the group proceed to the intermediate final at O'Donnell Park in Letterkenny.
 The winner of the Donegal Intermediate Hurling Championship qualifies for the subsequent Ulster Intermediate Club Championship.

-Buncrana are the title holders after defeating Carndonagh by 0–15 to 1–10 in the 2024 final.
+Carndonagh are the title holders after defeating Aodh Ruadh by 3–11 to 0–11 in the 2026 final.

 Teams

 The four teams that qualified for the 2024 Donegal Intermediate Hurling Championship were: